tgnemecek/core-website/src/collections/pages/index.md

   title: Announcing New SOS Program
 about:
   text: Core Coaching & Consulting, LLC uses the holistic system of The Balancing
-    Act with leaders, organizations, and individuals to improve their Balance, well-being, effectiveness, and flow.
-We create lasting transformation with powerful multi-dimensional tools that reveal where systems or people are out-of-balance, then implement pragmatic processes to remove barriers so they can re-balance themselves from the inside out.
+    Act with leaders, businesses, and individuals to improve their Balance, well-being, effectiveness, and flow.
+We create lasting transformation with powerful multi-dimensional tools that reveal where organizations or people are out-of-balance, then implement pragmatic processes to remove barriers so they can re-balance themselves from the inside out.
 Our interventions are rooted in science, data, experience, and the ancient healing model of the 5 elements & Synergy.